syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ![Icon size](./images/icons/icon-size.png)

 > The `Size` property will be applicable only when defining the icon using `Name` property.
-Other customizations were made using `IconCss` property.
+Other customizations are made using `IconCss` property.

 ## Display tooltip for icons

-`Title` property used to set title attribute for the icon to improve accessibility with screen readers and shows a tooltip on mouseover.
+[`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfIcon.html#Syncfusion_Blazor_Buttons_SfIcon_Title) property used to set title attribute for the icon to improve accessibility with screen readers and shows a tooltip on mouseover.
 The following example code displays tooltip text for appropriate icons.

 ```csharp
 @using Syncfusion.Blazor.Buttons